abdelrahmanHamdyG/Visdrone-yolov8-tracking/README.md

 # YOLOv8 VisDrone Object Detection and Tracking

-This project implements object detection and tracking for drone footage using a fine-tuned YOLOv8 model on the VisDrone dataset, combined with DeepSORT for multi-object tracking.
+This project implements object detection and tracking for drone footage using a fine-tuned YOLOv8  nano model on the VisDrone dataset, combined with DeepSORT for multi-object tracking.

 ## Overview

 The project consists of two main components:
-1. **Object Detection**: YOLOv8 model fine-tuned on the VisDrone2018 dataset
+1. **Object Detection**: YOLOv8 nano model fine-tuned on the VisDrone2018 dataset
 2. **Object Tracking**: DeepSORT algorithm for multi-object tracking in video sequences

 ## Dataset Information